xcart/xcart-docs/_pages/kb_en/general_setup/basic_configuration/onboarding_wizard.md

 After configuring your shipping methods, proceed to the last step of this wizard - payments setup.

-## Step 5 - Set Up Payment Methods
+## Step 5 - Set Up Your Payment Methods

 Payment methods setup is the last but not the least step of the Onboarding Wizard.
 ![quickstart-8.png]({{site.baseurl}}/attachments/ref_5xTo5Gmg/quickstart-8.png)